 Welcome to Bridge Street Theatre

-Welcome to Bridge Street Theatre, a new performing arts venue in Catskill, NY.
+Welcome to Bridge Street Theatre, a three-space performing and visual arts complex housed in a refurbished industrial building in the Village of Catskill, NY.

 Legal stuff.
 Click here to read the BST Terms and Conditions

 All ticket sales and donations are final.
 There are no refunds available.